grcontin/SimpleLocalization/README.md

 # SimpleLocalization

-**SimpleLocalization** is a zero-boilerplate, high-performance localization library for .NET that eliminates the friction of managing .resx files and DI dependencies.
-It provides a strictly typed, "install-and-use" experience, allowing you to localize any part of your application
+**SimpleLocalization** is a high-performance, strictly typed localization library for .NET 8+.
+It was designed to provide a superior Developer Experience (DX) by removing the friction of managing IStringLocalizer and multiple .resx files.
+It allows you to localize any part of your application

 ---
 ### Installation